EgorFokin/NeuralACD/README.md

 > python decompose.py _filename_ _depth_(optional)

-For evaluation place v-hacd dataset in data/v_hacd and use evaluate_coacd.py or evaluate_neuralacd.py.
+For evaluation, place v-hacd dataset in data/v_hacd and use evaluate_coacd.py or evaluate_neuralacd.py.
 Change RANDOM_ROTATION to True to use random rotation.